Get That Sound: Analogue Production Tips

 Note: Be careful not to overcook the saturation.
 Often a little goes a long way, especially when it all adds together at the end of a mix.
 Better to hold back than go too far and ruin things.

 A few little synth selections can make a world of difference in obtaining that classic analogue sound.
-The joy of old synths were often there imperfections, a topic we’ll cover later in the article but for now here’s a list of our favorite analogue emulation synths and few tips for adding character:
+The joy of old synths were often there imperfections, a topic we’ll cover later in the article but for now here’s a list of our favourite analogue emulation synths and few tips for adding character:

 Tal U-No-LX (Juno) – A great emulation of the classic Juno.
 With it’s rich waveform options and easy to use navigation we turn to this time and time again.